Yes…Virginia…I do take suggestions.

 - A thoroughly Christocentric approach to the social teaching

-- For a paragraph-by-paragraph summary of Caritas in veritate download this document (pdf).
+- For a paragraph-by-paragraph summary of Caritas in veritate download Caritas in veritate paragraph-by-paragraph summary (pdf).